DataSQRL/datasqrl.github.io/docs/getting-started/nutshop-tutorial.md

 # Customer 360 Tutorial

 Because we have the humor of a middle schooler on Adderall, this introductory tutorial will implement data-driven features for our online DataSQRL nut shop.
+Nuts and squirrels - how funny are we?

 The DataSQRL nut shop is a pretty basic online shop that processes and keeps track of orders placed by customers.
-We want to add Customer 360 functionality to the shop, which means given customers insights into their past orders and recommending products to purchase.
+We want to add Customer 360 functionality to the shop, which means giving customers insights into their past orders and recommending products to purchase.
 In short, we want to use the data we have about our customers to sell them nuts with a personalized touch.